simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 |||
 |:----------------|:--------------------------------------------------------------------------------------------------------------------
-| subdirective    | optional indented directive or unparsed text lines immediately following a parent directive
+| subdirective    | optional indented directive line immediately following a parent directive
-| account code    | numeric code influencing account display order in most balance reports
 | number notation | how to interpret numbers when parsing journal entries (the identity of the decimal separator character).
 (Currently each commodity can have its own notation, even in the same file.)
 | display style   | how to display amounts of a commodity in reports (symbol side and spacing, digit groups, decimal separator, decimal places)
 | directive scope | which entries and (when there are multiple files) which files are affected by a directive